-Dalkeith CAB and Penicuik CAB also offer a home visiting service for people with a physical disability or in cases where it would be difficult to access the main office or outreach clinics.
+Dalkeith CAB and Penicuik CAB also offer a home visiting service for people with a physical disability who live in Midlothian or in cases where it would be difficult to access the main office or outreach clinics.
 To request a home visit, please phone reception during the hours noted above.

-You can also access phone advice by contacting: Citizens Advice Direct & 0808 800 9060 or On-line at:
+You can also access phone advice by contacting: Citizens Advice Direct ६ 0808 800 9060 or On-line at: